Asymptotic Burnside laws: The spectrum of torsion densities

 We now modify $H$, dropping out several periods starting with periods of maximal length, $r'$, and then, if needed, dropping periods of length $r'-1$ and so on.
-This is still a partial Burnside group.
-By Lemma \ref{lem:bound on conjugates of powers of single period}, and since the size of the ball $B_{H}(r')$ is at least $(2m-1)^{0.9r'}$ (by Lemma \ref{lem:growth of BT groups}), dropping a single period decreases the torsion density $\Pr_{U_{H,S}(r')}(g^n=1)$ by at most: This is less than $2^{-k}$ if $r'$ is large enough.
-It follows that one can drop periods one by one, until the torsion density of the ball of radius $R'$ in the resulting group is close to $q_k$ with error up to $2^{-k}$.
+This is still a Burnside-type group.
+By Lemma \ref{lem:bound on conjugates of powers of single period}, and since the size of the ball $B_{H}(r')$ is at least $(2m-1)^{0.9r'}$ (by Lemma \ref{lem:growth of BT groups}), dropping a single period $A$, with exponent $n_A=N_k$, decreases the density $\Pr_{U_{H,S}(r')}(g^{N_k}=1)$ by at most: This is less than $2^{-k}$ if $r'$ is large enough.
+It follows that one can drop periods one by one, until the torsion density of the ball of radius $R'$ in the resulting group is close to $\alpha_k$ with error up to $2^{-k}$.

 We let $r_k=r'$ and let $G(r_k)$ to be the group obtained from $H$ after dropping out the right number of periods.
 It is clear that (\ref{eq:spectrum}) is now satisfied for $k$.

 This completes the inductive construction of the sequences $\{r_k\}_k$ and $\{G(r_k)\}_k$.
 We let $G=G(\infty)$.